Get us in your inbox

 • price 2 of 4

-This mid-size Allston venue includes a big stage with plenty of standing room and some seating around the exterior.
+This mid-sized Allston venue includes a big stage with plenty of standing room and some seating around the exterior.
 (There are also seats towards the front, but you could lose out on prime viewing that close).
-The back room has pool tables—an entertaining diversion in between bands.
-Expect well-known artists in all genres—from roots rock band like The Blasters, to the insouciant pop of St. Etienne, to the industrial goth artist Ohgr.
+The back room has pool tables, offering an entertaining diversion in between bands.
+Expect well-known artists in all genres—from roots rock bands like The Blasters to industrial goth artists like Ohgr.

 Advertising